muhammadqasemtarboush1/Movies-Library/README.md

 - /trending, Get the trending movies data from the Movie DB API
 - /tv , Get the list of official genres for TV shows.
 - /changes,Get a list of all of the movie ids that have been changed in the past 24 hours
+- /addMovie , Store the movie into our database
+- /getMovies, Get all movies stored into database